hodaa/application-backend-artists/README.md

-##Artist Api
+##ArtistApi
-Api which list artists with their albums.
+Api which list artists with their albums using Symfony4 framework.
 ## Requirements

 - PHP 7.1.3+